-There is a lot of talk around the death-care industry about direct cremation.
+The death-care industry is abuzz about direct cremation.
 More families are seeking out direct cremation services when they want a simple and affordable funeral alternative.
-But what about the option for a direct burial?
+But what about the direct burial option?
 A direct burial is similarly a simple and affordable burial alternative.

 A direct cremation service offering is on every funeral home’s General Price List (GPL), but usually towards the end of their listing of services.
 It is the most minimal cremation offering available and, therefore, also their least expensive funeral service option.

 However, although some families are searching for affordability and simplicity, cremation is not the choice for everyone.
-There are still around 40% of Americans who choose burial services.
-A funeral home also has, as standard, a direct burial service package offering.
-This is also often located at the bottom of their GPL.
+Around 40% of Americans still choose burial services.
+A funeral home also offers a direct burial service package as standard, which is often located at the bottom of their GPL.

 What if you want something simple and inexpensive but still want a burial service?